Objects

 Applies or removes the outline effect to/from a specified object.
 Requires enabling the outline effect in Blender, 3ds Max or Maya.
 Also works for a list of objects, a group (or a list of groups) or with the all objects puzzle.

-Update light probe
+update light probe object(s)

 Having Troubles with Puzzles?